mryt66/Flappy-bird-rl/README.md

-This is still in progress, the game, isn't done yet.
-It is working but not as good as I would like it to work :)
+The game is done, the README file is still in progress.
+Soon I will add visualization in pygame and later move the whole project to Unity